The Moody Blues: Days of Future Passed

 The Decca/Deram executives were initially sceptical about the hybrid style of the resulting concept album.
 Released in November 1967, Days of Future Passed peaked at No. 27 on the British LP chart.
 Five years later it reached No. 3 on the Billboard chart in the US.
-The LP was a song cycle or concept album that takes place over the course of a single day.
-The album drew inspiration in production and arrangement from the pioneering use of the classical instrumentation by the Beatles, to whom Pinder had recommended the mellotron the previous year (the Beatles first used the instrument on their February 1967 single "Strawberry Fields Forever" and would continue to use it sporadically into 1968, while the Moodies' Decca/London labelmates the Rolling Stones used mellotron heavily on their December 1967 album Their Satanic Majesties Request and it's preceding single "We Love You").
-It took the idea of rock/classical fusion to new heights using the London Festival Orchestra, a loose affiliation of Decca's classical musicians given a fictitious name, adding the term "London" to sound impressive, to provide an orchestral linking framework to the group's already written and performed songs, plus overture and conclusion sections on the album, including backing up Graeme Edge's opening and closing poems recited by Pinder.
+The album established the band as pioneers in the development of art rock and progressive rock.
+It has been described as a "landmark" and "one of the first successful concept albums".
+The LP is a song cycle that takes place over the course of a single day.
+It drew inspiration in production and arrangement from the pioneering use of classical instrumentation by the Beatles, to whom Pinder had recommended the Mellotron in 1965 (the Beatles first used the instrument on their 1966 album Revolver, specifically the track "Tomorrow Never Knows", and would continue to use it sporadically for the next two years, while the Moodies' Decca/London labelmates the Rolling Stones used Mellotron heavily on their 1967 album Their Satanic Majesties Request and its preceding single "We Love You").
+It took the idea of rock/classical fusion to new heights, using the London Festival Orchestra to provide an orchestral linking framework to the group's already written and performed songs, plus overture and conclusion sections on the album, including backing up Graeme Edge's opening and closing poems.

 The orchestra and band never performed together during the recording.
-With the exception of the overdubbed strings on the latter part of Hayward's "Nights in White Satin", the orchestral sounds on the band's own songs were actually played by Pinder on mellotron.
-Despite being a lush concept album, the LP was cut in a very workmanlike manner, with the band recording a particular song, then the track being presented to Peter Knight who quickly composed a suitable "linking" orchestral portion, which the Decca musicians ("London Festival Orchestra") then recorded.
+With the exception of the overdubbed strings on the latter part of Hayward's "Nights in White Satin", the orchestral sounds on the band's own songs were actually played by Pinder on Mellotron.
+Despite being a lush concept album, it was recorded in a very workmanlike manner, with the band recording a particular song, then the track being presented to Peter Knight who quickly composed a suitable "linking" orchestral portion, which he and the orchestra then recorded.
 The album was as much an original work by Knight himself as the group.
-The composing credit for the whole album was listed as Redwave/Knight (Redwave being a made up collective name for the five Moody Blues), although "Nights in White Satin" and "Tuesday Afternoon" were written by Hayward, "Dawn is a Feeling" and "The Sun Set" were written by Pinder, "Another Morning" and "Twilight Time" were written by Thomas, "Peak Hour" and "Evening (Time To Get Away)" were written by Lodge and the opening and closing poems, "Morning Glory" and "Late Lament", were written by Edge.
-The lead vocal on each track was provided by its writer, with the exception of "Dawn is a Feeling" which was sung by Hayward (although Pinder sang lead on the bridge section) and the two poems which were recited by Pinder.
+The composing credit for the whole album was listed as Redwave/Knight (Redwave being a made-up collective name for the five Moody Blues), although "Nights in White Satin" and "Tuesday Afternoon" were written by Hayward, "Dawn Is a Feeling" and "The Sun Set" were written by Pinder, "Another Morning" and "Twilight Time" were written by Thomas, "Peak Hour" and "Evening (Time to Get Away)" were written by Lodge, and the opening and closing poems, "Morning Glory" and "Late Lament", were written by Edge.
+The lead vocal on each track was provided by its writer, with the exception of "Dawn Is a Feeling", which was sung by Hayward (although Pinder sang lead on the bridge section), and the two poems which were recited by Pinder.